 To meet and even exceed expectations B2B ecommerce companies are in a race to balance cost and service across the whole business.

 Although B2B ecommerce implementation is catching up with B2C companies, they have come from very varied starting points.
 In terms of inventory management and distribution, B2B businesses currently have very different ways of handling and fulfilling ecommerce orders that will affect their strategic approach.

 Many currently use two or more distribution methods.
 So far there isn’t a clear preference of approach for the next three to five years, even though more than half of businesses plan to make changes.

 All B2B ecommerce businesses will need to be highly adaptable, agile, and responsive to buyer expectations while remaining cost-effective.
 Transformation is essential for survival.

 Because Cloudfy was specifically designed to meet the needs of B2B ecommerce it is a scalable, cost-effective option for delivering a full ecommerce strategy.
-It comes with integration options for major business systems, a powerful application programming interface (API) for bespoke requirements and can interface with third-party systems.
+It comes with integration options for major business systems, a powerful application programing interface (API) for bespoke requirements and can interface with third-party systems.

 Importantly, with regular upgrades deployed in the Cloud, it is also a ‘future-proofed’ option that will allow businesses to respond quickly to changing conditions.